 Gravel, Pebbles, and Crushed stones: These materials are used in dryland fruit crops.
 3-4 cm of stone or rock layer helps in weed control and facilitates the infiltration of rainwater into the soil.
 But they reflect the solar radiation leading to a hot soil environment during summers.

 Retains soil moisture- due to mulching, the rate of evaporation is reduced.
 So irrigation at infrequent intervals is not required.
 This helps to retain soil moisture, preventing drying of the soil and conserving water.

 Control weeds- Mulch does not allow sunlight to pass through it, thereby suppressing the growth of weeds.

-Increase soil nutrition- mulching can increase, decrease, or have no effect on soil nutrition depending on the type of mulch used.
-Organic mulch with higher nitrogen content often results in higher yields and improve the quality of the soil.
+Increase soil nutrition- mulching can increase, decrease, or have no effect on soil nutrition, depending on the type of mulch used.
+Organic mulch with higher nitrogen content often results in higher yields and improves the quality of the soil.
 Few other organic mulches like sawdust, straw, and bark can also aid in soil fertility.

 Control soil erosion- mulch stands as a barrier between soil and wind / running water.
 So they do not come in direct contact with soil, and the soil does not blow or wash away.

 Regulates soil temperature- mulching plays an important role in regulating soil temperature.
 This regulation varies base on the type of mulch used.
 White or reflective plastic mulches reflect solar radiation.
 This keeps soil cooler and prevents evaporation.
 Black plastic mulch helps to increase temperature.
 Crop residues moderate temperature by increasing in winter and decreasing in summer.